JustenMX/tailwindcss-gridbox/README.md

 - Vite: Vite is a build tool that provides a faster and more streamlined development experience for modern web projects.
 - Tailwind CSS: Tailwind CSS is a utility-first CSS framework that makes it easy to build custom and responsive user interfaces.
-- JavaScript: JavaScript is used for fetching data from the API and dynamically rendering the card containers.
+- JavaScript & Axios: JavaScript & Axios is used for fetching data from the API and dynamically rendering the card containers.

 ## Project Overview